nautobot/nautobot/nautobot/docs/development/core/getting-started.md

-  unittest               Run Nautobot unit tests. unittest-coverage      Report on code test coverage as measured by 'invoke unittest'. unittest-ui            Run Nautobot UI unit tests. version                Show the version of Nautobot Python and NPM packages or bump them when a valid bump rule is vscode                 Launch Visual Studio Code with the appropriate Environment variables to run in a container. yamllint               Run yamllint to validate formatting applies to YAML standards.
+  unittest               Run Nautobot unit tests. unittest-coverage      Report on code test coverage as measured by 'invoke unittest'. unittest-ui            Run Nautobot UI unit tests. version                Show the version of Nautobot Python and NPM packages or bump them when a valid bump rule is provided. vscode                 Launch Visual Studio Code with the appropriate Environment variables to run in a container. yamllint               Run yamllint to validate formatting applies to YAML standards.
 ```